ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 We have not learned about the `async` pipe yet.
 It will subscribe to the observable and also handle the unsubscription when the element is removed from the DOM.

 At this point have a look at the login page and notice that there is absolutely zero logic in it that does not directly pertain to the user interaction with the page itself.
 This is what we are striving for.
 Each portion of the the application should be single purpose, focused, and as simple as possible.
 You can also see that throughout the store itself.
-Once you understand how the pieces all fit together, then peices themselves should always be small, simple, and focused.
+Once you understand how the pieces all fit together, the pieces themselves should always be small, simple, and focused.

 ## Debugging Tools (Optional)